 there isn’t any hot water, you should get a bigger unit.

-There are also tankless water heaters available, but you will need to ensure that the hot water capacity (a gallon per minute) is enough for your family’s usage.
+There are also tankless water heaters available, but you will need to ensure that the hot water capacity is enough for your family’s usage.

 #3.
 Thermostat Problems

 Like your home’s HVAC system, your water heater uses a thermostat that controls the water heater temperature.
-If hot water is being used faster than it should, reset the thermostat and see if that remedies the problem.
-If it doesn’t you can try raising the temperature slightly to see if that helps.
+If hot water is not being replenished like it should try resetting the unit’s thermostat and see if that fixes the problem.
+If it doesn’t, you can try raising the temperature slightly to see if that helps.

 If neither of these quick remedies works, it is likely time to call in a professional.
 Not having hot water is a big problem and should be fixed ASAP.

 Sometimes water heater thermostat problems can be remedied with a replacement.
-In other cases, there could be a problem with the water heater itself, which is why a professional may be needed.
+In other cases, there could be a problem with the water heater itself, which is why a professional may be required.